Ex-NFL Player Calls Donald Trump The ‘First Black President’ & Responds To Backlash From Comment

-Former NFL player Jack Brewer told Donald Trump he considered him to be the “first black president” during a round table discussion at the White House last week.
-Brewer responded to the racial backlash he’s faced since making the comment.
+Former NFL player Jack Brewer told Donald Trump that he considered him to be the “first black president” during a roundtable discussion at the White House last week.
+Brewer responded to the backlash he’s faced since making the comment.

-Last Thursday as February came to an end, President Trump met up with several leaders for a African American History Month round table discussion.
-As reported by The Hill, the former Minnesota Vikings player who is now an ordained minister and professor at Fordham University interjected.
+Last Thursday, as February came to an end, Trump met up with several leaders for an African American History Month roundtable.
+As reported by The Hill, the former Minnesota Vikings player — who is now an ordained minister and professor at Fordham University — interjected.

 “Mr. President, I don’t mean to interrupt, but I’ve got to say this because it’s Black History Month: man, you are the first black president.”

-Many believe this is comment was a reference to writer Toni Morrison labeling President Bill Clinton “the first black president” back in 1998.
+Many believe this comment was a reference to writer Toni Morrison labeling President Bill Clinton “the first black president” back in 1998.
 Brewer told Trump that he had been a Democrat his entire life until he was “inspired” by him to “change.”
 The activist continued to heap praise on the 73-year-old.

 “You’ve changed me.
 You touched me.
 And you made my work go to another level.
 You inspire me,” the former Vikings player said.